keitaroemotion/mamaweb/README.md

 ip=[ip of target aws ec2 instance]
 ```

+(Sample file is secret.bk so remove the extension '.bk' and reconfigure it)

+### Initial deploy (deploy all)

+So, for the initial deploy, with the command below, send all files and subdirs to the remote EC2 instance.

 ```
+$ ./scripts/aws -a
 ```

-(Sample file is secret.bk so remove the extension '.bk' and reconfigure it)
+### Git base deploy

 ./scripts/aws also supports the `git diff` based deploy, which saves bandwidth for deploying tons of files.